andrewerb/fc-anagram-api/README.md

 ### Setup

-Next steps are getting the database up and running and populating it with words from a large (349,885 line-items) dictionary-file, dictionary.txt in the *data/* directory.
+Next steps are getting the database running, and populating it with words from a large (349,885 line-items) dictionary-file, in *data/dictionary.txt* directory.

 To setup the Django database, navigate to the project's root directory.
-Use Django's manage.py migrate command to initialize our DB.
-This is best done after reviewing the database settings in *config/settings.py*
+We'll use Django's migrate commands to initialize our database migrations.
+This is best done after reviewing the database settings in *config/settings.py* for the user's deployment environment's database system.

 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

 We can now run the app if desired, but it's missing any data.
-So, the next step, then, is to populate the database with words from the included dictionary.txt
+So, the next step, is to populate the database with words from the included dictionary.txt.

 ### Initalizing the Database